-In the middle of it all was Alec Newman, a fresh-faced British actor for whom Dune was also one of his earliest roles.
+In the middle of it all was Alec Newman, a fresh-faced Scottish actor for whom Dune was also one of his earliest roles.
 Like MacLachlan (and Chalamet, who we’ll get into later), he was around 24-25 when he took the part, but unlike them, he had far more runway to learn and play the part of Paul Atreides.
-(You can read The Companion’s brilliant oral history of the Dune miniseries, including remarks from Newman himself, here.)

 It’s fascinating to watch Newman’s transformation across the three parts of the miniseries, which truly spans years and forces the actor to ‘grow up’ in a way.
 In Part One, he plays teenage Atreides-heir Paul with a squeakier voice, hunched shoulders, matted-down short hair, a petulant brat who doesn’t understand why the maternal figures around him (Jessica, the Reverend Mother) treat him with such disdain.
 But as the House of Atreides falls, he grows close to the Fremen, and settles into his role as Messiah, Newman speaks with quieter certitude; his hair grows wilder and his stance more regal.
 This Paul gets more chances to wrestle with the pain and burden of leadership, and the ostracism that comes with being an outsider to Arrakis.